ece362-purdue/f2022-public-labs/lab-10/lab_10.md

 **Have a TA check you off for this section** (TA Instructions: Check that the correct functions are commented/uncommented in main and that the display and keyboard work normally).

+#### 4.2.4 Debugging the SPI2 Channel
+If your display is not working, check these items inside of the debugger:
+- Are you setting the respective pins to Alternate Function mode?
+If you check inside of the debugger, each used pin should read 0x10.
+- Because we are setting alternate functions in these pins, the AFRH (AFR[1]) should be reading the alternate function that can be used for these pins.
+These can be found in the STM32F0 datasheet, not the family reference manual.
+- Are you turning on the SPI2 RCC clock?
+Every peripheral in the STM32F0 has a clock associated with it in the RCC.
+Assume that these peripherals will not work unless you turn their clock on.
+- Are you turning off the SPE bit before configuration and turning it back on after?
+- Are your CR1 and CR2 registers coming out to expected values?
+Make sure to put a breakpoint after your code, run the debugger to that breakpoint, and check the values in those registers.
+CR1 initializes to 0x0700 and CR2 initializes to 0x0000, so most of the things that are turned on are bits that you turn on in your code.
+If they are coming out different than what you expext, check through your code to make sure you are correctly setting and clearing bits.

 ### (15 points) 4.3 Trigger DMA with SPI_TX

 An SPI peripheral can be configured to trigger the DMA channel all by itself.
 No timer is needed!
 It just so happens that the SPI2 transmitter triggers the same DMA channel that Timer 15 triggers.
 (See the entry in Table 32 for SPI2_TX.)
 The only additional work to do is to configure the SPI peripheral to trigger the DMA.
 Subroutine to do this are provided for you.
 They are named `spi2_setup_dma()` and `spi2_enable_dma()`.
 They call the code you wrote in `setup_dma()` and `enable_dma()`.